 At the seventh (7) absence, the school will contact the parent via email, mail or phone to advise them of the additional absences.
-On the tenth (10) unexcused absence, an additional meeting will be held with the "Attendance Review Team".
+On the tenth (10) unexcused absence, a meeting will be held with the "Attendance Review Team".Both the parent and student must attend this meeting at their home school.
 On the eleventh (11) unexcused absence, the parents and student must attend a meeting with the Truancy Team located at the courthouse to review and implement a new plan to help promote attendance.
 Additional absences could result in a request that the Juvenile and Domestic Relations Court be notified.
 Parents may be served with a warrant for failure to obey the Compulsory School Attendance Law.